 Premier David Eby’s decriminalization pilot project will be remembered for its controversy in the run-up to this election.

 Coming into effect on Jan.
-31, 2023—just months after he assumed the position of preier—the three-year pilot consisted of decriminalizing the public use of illicit drugs such as opioids, cocaine and meth, as well as possession up to 2.5 grams, in an effort to reduce the stigma and fear of criminal prosecution that prevents people from reaching out for help, according to the province.
+31, 2023—just months after he assumed the position of premier—the three-year pilot consisted of decriminalizing the public use of illicit drugs such as opioids, cocaine and meth, as well as possession up to 2.5 grams, in an effort to reduce the stigma and fear of criminal prosecution that prevents people from reaching out for help, according to the province.

 Public backlash, as well as concerns from health workers and police, led to the program’s rollback in April of this year that banned drug use in public spaces.
 Possession in small amounts continues.